teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .question}

+You can disable the window manager again by clicking on the item, then you will see your datasets again in your middle panel, once you click on its eye symbol.

 The visualisation suggests that not only the text's metrics, which we checked with the line and character count, but also their messages differ.
 The cheap repository text addresses the reader with multiple mentions of "ye", you, which is rare in the second poem.
 In the universal poem, death is more central than yamba, which is the other way around in the cheap repository text.

 With this text's length and just two poems, this is, of course, something you can find out by reading both texts.
 But particularly with bigger corpora, this distant reading approach can give you important preliminary insights to guide your close reading.